PracticasUCO/NeuronNetwork-CPP/README.md

 Each network must have the following layers:
 - An input layer, that maps the network inputs.
-- One or more hidden layers, that transform the data.
+- One or more hidden layers, that transform the input data.
 - One output layer, that projects the output of the network.

 And each layer can have one or more neurons (except the input layer, that have the real inputs of the network).
 Each layer is fully connected with next one.

 Each neuron process the information that receives from the layer where is connected with a nonlinear function.
+Of course, the used function depends of the type of the neuron (for more details
+<a href="https://github.com/PracticasUCO/NeuronNetwork-CPP/tree/readme-update#neuron-types">see Neuron types</a>).

-The multilayer perceptron follows a tecnique called backpropagation to learn (supervised learning).
+The multilayer perceptron follows a tecnique called backpropagation to learn over the time (supervised learning).
-The backpropagation function will depend of the type of the neuron (as the spread out function).
+As the output of a neuron, the backpropagation function will depend of the type of the neuron.

 # Neuron types
 ## Sigmoid neuron